sagitiminsky/Cross-Environmental-Monitoring-Using-Cycle-Consistency/README.md

 Calibration of the
 attenuation-rain rate power-law parameters using measurements from commercial microwave networks.
 In 2016 IEEE International Conference on Acoustics, Speech and Signal
 Processing (ICASSP), pages 3736–3740.
 IEEE, 2016.

-If you found on of this methods usefully please cite.